GSO Test

 School policies reflect our ethos of inclusivity and diversity and ensure that processes are clear and fairly administered.

 Children are taught why we need rules to govern us in and out of school.
 Teachers explain that with rules come responsibilities and consequences for when rules are broken.
-The Behaviour Management Policy at Thorntree was rewritten in 2014 and is regularly reviewed and amended to ensure that there is a failsafe system in place to ensure all children feel safe, happy and able to thrive at Thorntree.
+The Positive Behaviour Policy at Thorntree is regularly reviewed and amended to ensure that there is a failsafe system in place to ensure all children feel safe, happy and able to thrive at Thorntree.

 Behaviour at Thorntree is good and the children are a credit to the school when they partake in school trips and learning away from the school.